 - showing answers in the question booklet instead of the answer sheet

-- medications or equipment to be taken to the test centre.
+- medications or equipment to be taken to the test centre

 The High Performing Students Team has the discretion to refuse to test any student with the potential to exhibit behaviour which may intimidate or harm others unless a parent will be available on-site during the exam to immediately remove the student if required.